google/gtm-session-fetcher/DEVELOPMENT.md

     the one you provided to the `update_version.py` script.
 (GTMSessionFetcher has a `v` prefix on its tags.)

     For the description call out any major changes in the release.
-Usually a reference to the pull request and a short description is sufficient.
+Usually the _Generate release notes_ button in the toolbar is a good starting point and just updating as need for more/less detail (dropping comments about CI, updating the version number, etc.).

 1. Publish the CocoaPod.